canonical/lxd/doc/rest-api.md

-    "api_extensions": [],                           // List of API extensions added after the API was marked stable "api_status": "stable",                         // API implementation status (one of, development, stable or deprecated) "api_version": "1.0",                           // The API version as a string "auth": "trusted",                              // Authentication state, one of "guest", "untrusted" or "trusted" "config": {                                     // Host configuration
+    "api_extensions": [],                           // List of API extensions added after the API was marked stable "api_status": "stable",                         // API implementation status (one of, development, stable or deprecated) "api_version": "1.0",                           // The API version as a string "auth": "trusted",                              // Authentication state, one of "untrusted" or "trusted" "config": {                                     // Host configuration
         "core.trust_password": true,
         "core.https_address": "[::]:8443"